DataFire/Integrations/integrations/generated/amazonaws_mediaconvert/README.md

 * ProresCodecProfile `string` (values: APPLE_PRORES_422, APPLE_PRORES_422_HQ, APPLE_PRORES_422_LT, APPLE_PRORES_422_PROXY): Use Profile (ProResCodecProfile) to specifiy the type of Apple ProRes codec to use for this output.

 ### ProresFramerateControl
-* ProresFramerateControl `string` (values: INITIALIZE_FROM_SOURCE, SPECIFIED): Using the API, set FramerateControl to INITIALIZE_FROM_SOURCE if you want the service to use the framerate from the input.
-Using the console, do this by choosing INITIALIZE_FROM_SOURCE for Framerate.
+* ProresFramerateControl `string` (values: INITIALIZE_FROM_SOURCE, SPECIFIED): If you are using the console, use the Framerate setting to specify the framerate for this output.
+If you want to keep the same framerate as the input video, choose Follow source.
+If you want to do framerate conversion, choose a framerate from the dropdown list or choose Custom.
+The framerates shown in the dropdown list are decimal approximations of fractions.
+If you choose Custom, specify your framerate as a fraction.
+If you are creating your transcoding job sepecification as a JSON file without the console, use FramerateControl to specify which value the service uses for the framerate for this output.
+Choose INITIALIZE_FROM_SOURCE if you want the service to use the framerate from the input.
+Choose SPECIFIED if you want the service to use the framerate you specify in the settings FramerateNumerator and FramerateDenominator.

 ### ProresFramerateConversionAlgorithm
 * ProresFramerateConversionAlgorithm `string` (values: DUPLICATE_DROP, INTERPOLATE): When set to INTERPOLATE, produces smoother motion during framerate conversion.

 ### ProresInterlaceMode
-* ProresInterlaceMode `string` (values: PROGRESSIVE, TOP_FIELD, BOTTOM_FIELD, FOLLOW_TOP_FIELD, FOLLOW_BOTTOM_FIELD): Use Interlace mode (InterlaceMode) to choose the scan line type for the output. * Top Field First (TOP_FIELD) and Bottom Field First (BOTTOM_FIELD) produce interlaced output with the entire output having the same field polarity (top or bottom first). * Follow, Default Top (FOLLOw_TOP_FIELD) and Follow, Default Bottom (FOLLOW_BOTTOM_FIELD) use the same  field polarity as the source.
-Therefore, behavior depends on the input scan type. - If the source is interlaced, the output will be interlaced with the same polarity as the source (it will follow the source).
-The output could therefore be a mix of "top field first" and "bottom field first". - If the source is progressive, the output will be interlaced with "top field first" or "bottom field first" polarity, depending on which of the Follow options you chose.
+* ProresInterlaceMode `string` (values: PROGRESSIVE, TOP_FIELD, BOTTOM_FIELD, FOLLOW_TOP_FIELD, FOLLOW_BOTTOM_FIELD): Use Interlace mode (InterlaceMode) to choose the scan line type for the output. * Top Field First (TOP_FIELD) and Bottom Field First (BOTTOM_FIELD) produce interlaced output with the entire output having the same field polarity (top or bottom first). * Follow, Default Top (FOLLOW_TOP_FIELD) and Follow, Default Bottom (FOLLOW_BOTTOM_FIELD) use the same field polarity as the source.
+Therefore, behavior depends on the input scan type.

 ### ProresParControl
 * ProresParControl `string` (values: INITIALIZE_FROM_SOURCE, SPECIFIED): Use (ProresParControl) to specify how the service determines the pixel aspect ratio.
 Set to Follow source (INITIALIZE_FROM_SOURCE) to use the pixel aspect ratio from the input.
 To specify a different pixel aspect ratio: Using the console, choose it from the dropdown menu.
 Using the API, set ProresParControl to (SPECIFIED) and provide  for (ParNumerator) and (ParDenominator).